 The Conference of the Parties should consider making arrangements for a formal process to establish the collection, management and publication of mercury data under the Minamata Convention for the purpose of facilitating effectiveness evaluation, and the need to establish a baseline for that process.
 Available sources of information, including the Global Mercury Assessment, should be considered in making such arrangements.

 Identification of how monitoring activities might contribute to the development of the effectiveness evaluation framework

+Table 4.
 Recommendations on how information from monitoring, together with appropriate assessment of causality, might contribute to the evaluation of certain articles include: